 In order to make the correct course selection, you’ll need to note the correct corresponding course code, institution code and campus name.
 These will be listed together on the relevant UCAS webpage and at the top of our own course descriptions page (see the coloured box in the image).

 To complete this step, carefully submit the course code, institution code and campus name you’ve chosen when making your course selection on the UCAS site.
 You’ll also need to select which year you’d like to start the course.
 Note: If you’re not sure which campus you’d like to study at, why not come and take a look first by attending one of our open days.
+Please note, to use their services, UCAS charges a fee of £18 for one course choice, or £24 for five.

 #5 Personal statement